 Is Plum any good?

-Plum has taken all the correct steps to ensure the safety of your funds.
+In short, yes Plum is safe to use.
+It has taken all the correct steps to ensure the safety of your funds.
 They are covered by the Financial Services Compensation Scheme (FSCS) which means you could get up to £85,000 compensation should anything happen to Plum or their custodians to put your money at risk.
 The money you have with Plum is stored as E-Money with Barclays bank, your investments are held with Vanguard and protected by the FSCS, and money held in your interest pockets is held on Trust with a UK Bank.

 Plum uses an Electronic Money Provider, PayrNet, to set up and administer an e-wallet where you money is held, effectively adding to your security as well as 256-bit TLS encryption to protect your data.